Bear seen swimming ashore at popular beach in Florida

 Trending News

-Florida wildlife officials warn against feeding wild bears, saying that the animal become "food-conditioned" and that it ultimately puts them in dangerous situations.
+Florida wildlife officials warn against feeding wild bears, saying that the animals become "food-conditioned," creating dangerous situations for the animals and visitors alike.

 More News